Duplicate of ptolemy.gui.Top

 However, things are rarely equal.
 In many cases, developing a hook can be quite expensive.
 It isn't always worth devoting developer time to such tasks merely to avert speculative but real and rather small probabilities of incompatibilities.
 Also, issues of timing are very important.
 If a developer is working on a related project anyway, it might be more feasible to develop hooks that render certain overrides unnecessary.

 All I am saying is that as I think discussion of Top has illustrated, concern about overrides is given too much weight by some people.
 It can be very expensive to develop hooks or alternative solutions.
 I think it would rarely be worth it to remove existing functionality, even if we think that functionality is relatively rarely invoked, merely to remove an override.

-#10 Updated by Bertram Ludaescher almost 10 years ago
+#10 Updated by Bertram Ludaescher about 10 years ago

 For instructional and educational purposes I found it useful to be able to switch to Ptolemy from Kepler, not least because of the plethora of nice demos, illustrating different models of computations etc.

 Having said that, I don't think it's a terribly important use case, so I'm not having strong opinions on this issue.
 I did find it neat though to be able to run Ptolemy from Kepler without having a separate Ptolemy installation (as I used have previously).

 #12 Updated by Chad Berkley about 10 years ago

 I added a configuration parameter called _alternateTopHandler into the configuration.
 This defines a class to override the open(), saveAs() and pack() methods in ptolemy.gui.Top.
 The class is currently set to ptolemy.gui.KeplerTopHandler which is located in the gui module.
 KeplerTopHandler needs to be in the ptolemy.gui because much of what it changes in Top is protected.